 Looking for an easy play dough alternative that won’t dry out your child’s skin?
-This 2-ingredient cloud dough requires nothing but cornstarch and baby lotion.
+This 2-ingredient cloud dough requires nothing but cornstarch and baby lotion, and it is the softest 2-ingredient play dough you’ll ever make.
 It’s no-cook, gluten-free and super soft—and best of all, it only requires only a couple minutes to make!

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.